Parents’ Guide to Sleep

 Establishing Healthy Sleep Habits for Infants

-“One of the most effective but least understood sleep training methods is the Ferber Method,” says Weissbluth.
+“One of the most effective but least understood sleep training methods is the Ferber Method,” says Dr. Weissbluth.
 Created by sleep disorder pediatric specialist Richard Ferber, MD, it’s also called “cry-it-out.”
 With the Ferber Method, you gradually delay response time, reassuring the little one without picking up the infant.

 How to De-stress and Prepare for Bed